 Dr Salvador Acha is an academic focused on facilitating the transition towards Net Zero in the built environment by developing decision-making frameworks that support stakeholders in understanding the implications energy systems and technologies provide.

-Currently, he is a Research Fellow and Project Manager of the Imperial College – Sainsbury’s Partnership; the partnership has two goals: promoting energy efficiency by implementing smart controls in buildings and to sustainably reduce Sainsbury’s carbon footprint through the introduction of low carbon initiatives.
-To achieve these goals Imperial is actively contributing with Sainsbury's in defining the next generation of sustainable stores and in devising a comprehensive strategy to decarbonise their estate & operations.
+Currently, he is a Research Fellow and Project Manager of the Imperial College – Sainsbury’s Partnership; the partnership has three goals: in-depth analytics of asset performance, promoting energy efficiency and to sustainably reduce Sainsbury’s carbon footprint through the introduction of low carbon initiatives.
+To achieve these goals Imperial is actively contributing with Sainsbury's in devising a comprehensive strategy to decarbonise their estate & operations by 2035.

-- Member of the Institute of Electrical and Electronic Engineering (IEEE).
+- Senior member of the Institute of Electrical and Electronic Engineering (IEEE).

 - Member of the Institute of Engineering and Technology (IET).

 - Member of the Chartered Institution of Building Services Engineers (CIBSE).